vpavasovcase/agents/README.md

 # AI Agent Development Workshop

-This repository contains materials and student projects from a 40-hour AI agent development workshop focused on building practical AI agents using PydanticAI and the Model Context Protocol (MCP).
+This repository contains materials and student projects from a 40-hour AI agent development workshop focused on building practical AI agents using PydanticAI and the Model Context Protocol.

 ## Workshop Overview

 The workshop was structured as a comprehensive introduction to AI agent development, combining theoretical foundations with hands-on project development:

-- **Duration**: 20 hours total
+- **Duration**: 40 hours total
 - **Format**: Weekly 90-minute lectures followed by practical development
 - **Framework**: [PydanticAI](https://ai.pydantic.dev/) - A Python agent framework for production-grade AI applications
-- **Integration**: Model Context Protocol (MCP) for connecting agents to external tools and services
+- **Integration**: MCP for connecting agents to external tools and services, Logfire for observability, Gradio for UI

 ## Repository Structure